 When I studied, I was on the cusp of old school techniques and new school ways of thinking about makeup and feel lucky to be able to bring this to the table through my work.
 I think this is a valuable understanding of makeup and one that I try to pass this on to my assistants.

 My passion for hairstyling came a few years later.
 Like a lot of makeup artists, I was hesitant to get my hands on hair.
-Now with years of hairstyling experience to draw on, I really enjoy the process of creating a complete look.
+Now with years of styling under my belt, I really enjoy the process of creating a complete look.
 Makeup has always come first and now I use hairstyling as the perfect companion.
-Confidently styling to any given brief.